dosyago/dn/README.md

 ## How it works

-Uses DevTools protocol to intercept all requests, and caches responses against a key made of (METHOD and URL) into an in memory map which it saves to disk every 10 seconds.
+Uses DevTools protocol to intercept all requests, and caches responses against a key made of (METHOD and URL) onto disk.
+It also maintains an in memory set of keys so it knows what it has on disk.

 ## So far

 - The library server hasn't been implemented.
 - Only saving and serving with the archivist works.
+- You can use it by running it and opening `http://localhost:22120` in your browser.
+There's controls there to set the mode.
 - You can use it by opening your browser with `--remote-debugging-port=9222` then running `npm run save`.
-Everything you browse will be saved to `cache.json`
+Everything you browse will be saved to on disk under the directory for the origin and paths will be saved to `cache.json`
 - You can switch off your internet and run `npm run serve` (also with your browser on remote debugging) and browse everything you just saved as normal.

 ## Future